About Mass Audubon

 About This Position

-Provide a physically and emotionally safe environment for young children in both indoor and outdoor settings:
+- Provide a physically and emotionally safe environment for children in both indoor and outdoor settings

-- Observing and documenting children's learning through the use of notes and assessment tools.
+- Observe and document children's learning/development through the use of notes and assessment tools and participate in parent-teacher conferences, as scheduled by Preschool Director

-- Spend significant time outdoors with the students during all seasons.
+- Spend significant time outdoors with students during all seasons, in all types of weather

 At Mass Audubon, our highest priority is finding the best candidate for the job.
 Research has shown that people of color and women are less likely to apply for jobs if they don’t believe they meet every one of the qualifications described in a job description.
 We encourage you to apply, even if you don't believe you meet every one of our described qualifications or you have a less traditional background.
 We are looking for applicants with the following qualifications:

-This position’s base salary range is $18.35 - $20.55; actual salary will reflect level of experience and qualifications relative to position requirements.
+This position’s base salary begins at $19.50-$21.60; actual salary will reflect level of experience and qualifications relative to position requirements.
+This is a year-round position and earns vacation time as well as receives paid holidays.

 Employees must successfully complete a CORI and SORI Background Check and a Motor Vehicle Record (if applicable) is required.